christiandeange/NumberView/README.md

 ---
 ###What is it?
-NumberView is mean to be a take on [Timely][1]'s beautiful and tasteful number tweening animations.
+NumberView is mean to be a take on [Timely][]'s beautiful and tasteful number tweening animations.
 Despite looking like it draws actual numbers in it, the numbers drawn are represented as Bèzier curve paths, meticulously calculated with control points and anchors.

 ---
 ###Usage
-Using [NumberView][2] to show a single digit in your project is simple.
+Using [NumberView][] to show a single digit in your project is simple.
 You can drop it into your XML files as a regular custom view:

 Layout file:
 ```xml